NITHINPOLI04/FakeNewsDetection/README.md

 # FakeNewsDetection
-To detect fake news articles from the given dataset
+To detect fake news articles from the given dataset.

 ## Overview
 This project focuses on identifying fake news articles using machine learning techniques.
 The process involves text preprocessing, handling imbalanced data, and training classification models to achieve reliable predictions.